BKWes/employee-tracker/README.md

 # employee-tracker

 ## Description
-I have to build a node.js application to keep track of employees in a database to improve organization.
+I was tasked to build a node.js application to keep track of employees in a database to improve organization.

 GIVEN a command-line application that accepts user input
 WHEN I start the application